AzureCosmosDB/Azure-OpenAI-Node.js-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 Using a notebook, we'll create a Cosmos DB for the MongoDB application in this lab using the **pymongo** library and the Python language.
 Both the Azure Cosmos DB Emulator and Azure Cosmos DB account in Azure are supported for completion of this lab.

->**Note**: It is highly recommended to use a [virtual environment](https://python.land/virtual-environments/virtualenv) for all labs.

-Please visit the lab repository to complete [this lab](https://github.com/solliancenet/cosmos-db-openai-python-dev-guide-labs/blob/main/lab_1_first_application.ipynb).
+Please visit the lab repository to complete [this lab](https://github.com/solliancenet/cosmos-db-openai-nodejs-dev-guide-labs/blob/main/lab_1_first_application.ipynb).

 The following concepts are covered in detail in this lab: